bakeshovbexultan/usersonly/README.md

-# Educational Project on Laravel
+# Practical project on Laravel
 Website, where it is possible to store and edit users

 I developed a website to practice laravel.
 Implemented such functions as: